tzelalouzeir/tzelalouzeir/README.md

 Enthusiastic as Image processing Engineer eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
 Clear understanding of Mask R-CNN and YOLO and training in Python.
 Motivated to learn, grow and excel in Data science, Machine Learning.

-* 🌍  I'm based in Komotiní, Eastern Macedonia and Thrace, Greece.
+* 🌍  I'm based in  Greece.
 * ✉️  You can contact me at [uzeyir.celal@gmail.com](mailto:uzeyir.celal@gmail.com)
 * 🧠  I'm learning Machine learning algorithms .
 * 🤝  I'm open to collaborating on Bootcamps, Projects.